 If you do not know your teacher or coach’s contact information, please email email@example.com and request it.

-In addition to official reporting, if you simply want to talk about an experience and not put forth a formal report, email [email protected].
+In addition to official reporting, if you simply want to talk about an experience and not put forth a formal report, you can email ISHarassmentReport@gmail.com.
 If you feel uncomfortable coming forward, we encourage you to email anonymously.

 We aim to provide a space to discuss harassment in a safe, comfortable, non-judgmental space.
 Please know if this conversation uncovers a pattern of harassment by an individual or if community members are in danger, this group will report to The Improv Shop leadership.

 No individual who reports or brings their experiences forth, or who assists The Improv Shop in an investigation, will be subjected to alienation or retaliation.
 Anyone who feels that they have been the victim of, or threatened with retaliation should immediately inform one of the individuals identified above.

 All inquiries, complaints and investigations are treated confidentially.
 Information is revealed strictly on a need-to-know basis.
 Information contained in a formal complaint is kept as confidential as possible.
 However, the identity of the complainant is usually revealed to the respondent and witnesses.